TimHopg/obsidian/Minishell.md

 	 <obj> ::= <art> <noun> | two furry dice   ; "two furry dice is a globbet that isn't parsed"
 ```

+We will use the top-down approach i.e. don't look for leaf nodes in the tree and try and work your way up.
+Instead always start at the top (the root) of the tree and work your way down to see if t
 ### Double Quotes

 Allow for variable expansion and command substitution but prevent word splitting and interpretation of special characters (except `$`, and `\`).
 We only need to worry about `$` (an env variable) in minishell.